 Record of Excellence

 As one of the pioneering programs in the U.S., the music therapy program at the University of the Pacific has maintained accredited undergraduate and graduate programs that have produced outstanding music therapists.
-Pacific is the only West Coast school offering advanced level training in music therapy through our Master's program.
+Pacific is the only school in California that offers advanced level training in music therapy through our Master's program.
 In Spring 2014 the University of the Pacific held an event entitled, 75 Years of Music Therapy: A Celebratory Symposium which celebrated the storied history of the program and featured presentations by past and current music therapy students and faculty.

 At Pacific, advanced faculty and small class sizes support high quality learning, individualized mentoring, and development of students all of whom enjoy successful and rewarding professional careers.
 Thanks to a supportive and collaborative faculty and our proximity to community human service agencies and the Health Sciences Clinics, the Pacific environment supports our students in developing the understanding and skills needed to collaborate with other health and educational professionals.